 The employees of the Group are entitled to compensated absences which are both accumulating and non-accumulating in nature.
-The expected cost of accumulating compensated absences is measured based on the additional amount expected to be paid as a result of the unused entitlement that has accumulated at the Balance Sheet date.
+The expected cost of accumulating compensated absences is determined by actuarial valuation based on the additional amount expected to be paid as a result of the unused entitlement that has accumulated at the Balance Sheet date.
 Expense on non-accumulating compensated absences is recognized in the period in which the absences occur.